Teradata/stacki-wiki/CoreOS-on-Stacki.md

 We’re going to adjust our boot url to call a script that will install our cloud configuration and install everything to disk.
 So let’s do that:

-To install to disk you need the production images and they also need to be available from the webserver.
+To install to disk you need the production images and they also need to be available from the web server.

 Here is the code to do that: